 Consider a situation when you need to create a resource or perform an action and the operation takes a long time to complete (e.g: a publication of a Tracking Configuration).
-The request will return a status 303 See Other
+The request will return a status 303 See Other with a background_job resource URL to monitor progress.
+A background_job resource will always return 3 fields has_finished, status and message.
+The client shall query the job URL regularly until the has_finished attribute returns true.

-attribute can have the following possible values:
+The status attribute can have the following possible values:

 - success